GSA/idmanagement.gov/_playbooks/playbook-ilm.md

 ### **Document the Process in an Agency Policy**

 Document an agency policy to identify the roles and responsibilities required to implement an identity lifecycle management process.
 It is a good practice to coordinate the document through the agency’s ICAM governance body to ensure all interested stakeholders are aware of the initiative and their respective responsibilities.
 This document should complement or be included in the agency’s existing ICAM policy.
-For more information on ICAM program management or the ICAM governance body, see the [ICAM Program Management Playbook](https://www.idmanagement.gov/university/pm/#program-governance-and-leadership) or the [ICAM Governance Framework](https://www.idmanagement.gov/docs/playbook-identity-governance-framework.pdf).
+For more information on ICAM program management or the ICAM governance body, see the [ICAM Program Management Playbook]({{ site.baseurl }}/university/pm/#program-governance-and-leadership){:rel="noopener noreferrer"}{:class="usa-link"} or the [ICAM Governance Framework]({{ site.baseurl }}/docs/playbook-identity-governance-framework.pdf){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link"}.
 The agency policy should include the following elements.

 1. Outline the purpose of implementing ILM.
 2. The roles and responsibilities are mapped to the authoritative attribute source.
 Such as: